 However, by then my wife and I will also be in our 50s and less healthy.
 We should also be wealthier.
 Therefore, getting an HSA is likely not in our future.
 Instead, we will probably continue to boost our taxable investments in order to increase our passive investment income.

-If you want to build more wealth for retirement, stay on top of your finances by signing up with Personal Capital.
+If you want to build more wealth for retirement, stay on top of your finances by signing up with Empower.
 It is best free wealth management tool on the web.

-I’ve used Personal Capital since 2012 to track my net worth, analyze my investments, and project my retirement cash flow.
+I've used Empower since 2012 to track my net worth, analyze my investments, and project my retirement cash flow.
 The more you can track your finances, the better you can optimize your finances.
-Don’t leave your finances up to chance.
+Don't leave your finances up to chance.